NabilaJ22/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
-Requirements- Must implement an Ai alogorithm
+Requirements- Implement an Ai alogorithm(MIN-MAX)
                With proper GUI
               Prints the states in Console/CMD/CLI